bcm-uga/Ritmic/README.md

 # RiTMIC
-The RegulatIon of Tumor MIcroenvironment Composition(RiTMIC) R Package performs virtual increasing from your RNAseq data simulation on RNAseq,a personalized differential analysis of omics data with `penda` analysis and provides tools for visualization.
+The __RiTMIC__ R Package performs virtual increasing from your RNAseq data simulation on RNAseq,a personalized differential analysis of omics data with `penda` analysis and provides tools for visualization.

 ## Installation
 To get the current development version from github: